Annapurna Circuit Trek

 • Airport pickup and drop by private vehicle

-• Standard meals (breakfast, lunch and dinner) during the trek
+• Standard meals (breakfast, lunch, and dinner) during the trek

-• Government license holder guide
+• Government license holder guide with local knowledge

 • Strong and helpful porter with proper equipment (1 porter for 2 people)

-• Salary, food, accommodation and insurance for guide and porters
+• Salary, food, accommodation, and insurance for guide and porter

 • Tea house/lodge accommodation during the trek

-• All land transportation as per itinerary
+• All the land transportation as per itinerary

 • TIMS (Trekking Information Management System) card